-We’re not so naive to think cut dahlias will stick around forever, but we’re ready to do what it takes to keep them alive just a little bit longer.
+We’re not so naive as to think cut dahlias will last forever, but we’re ready to do what it takes to keep them alive a little longer.
 What if you dissolve an aspirin in the water?
 Or drop a copper penny into the bottom of a vase?
 Can it be that easy?

 In the interest of science, we bought a bouquet so we could test five additives people commonly put in water to try to make fresh flowers last longer:

 - Vinegar and sugar mixture: The common wisdom is that vinegar will mitigate bacteria, and sugar will act as food.

 - Conventional flower food.